xlf QandA series

 - The topic of Floating Point numbers is outside the scope of 90045

-Several methods are displayed to illustrate this feature of Double Precision numbers.
+Several methods are displayed to illustrate this feature of Double Precision floating point numbers.

-2. Using Evaluate Formula to display the double precision value
+2. Using Evaluate Formula to display the floating point precision value

-3. Using F2 and F9 to display the double precision value
+3. Using F2 and F9 to display the floating point precision value

 4. Floating point examples